One of the most common eyesores during house showings are those unsightly loose wires. Keep it clean and organized with these six easy tips:

 Using cable ties, you can neatly run cables alongside or behind furniture, media consoles, cabinets, etc. Tying them up neatly together (especially the cable wires at the back of the TV, or your computer) is definitely better than seeing dozens of wires dangling in front of you.
 Often times, excess cable is unavoidable.
 When you can’t avoid using a cable that is longer than you need, bundle the excess cord.
 Use twist tabs around the excess cable.

-This is what I did for my media console, and it’s really easy!
 Perfect for hiding those ugly and dangling cable wires from your TV, DVD player, speakers, and game consoles.
 Just cut the plywood to the exact size (length and height) of your media cabinet, then place it behind the media cabinet.
 Run and organize all the wires at the back of the board.
 To make the plywood disappear, paint the front side of the board the same colour as your wall.